 - Show common courtesy and respect to all, regardless of race, religion, gender, age, or sexual orientation.
-Abusive language and aggressive behaviour are unacceptable at all times. - Advocate that their children attend class regularly, arrive at school on time and do their homework. - Attend school events, support the school and stay in contact with school staff. - Help their children develop positive attitudes towards school and respect for the staff and school property. - Encourage the peaceful resolution of conflict.
-Discourage violent or aggressive behaviour to solve a problem. - Communicate regularly with the school and advocate for their child's success.
+Abusive language and aggressive behaviour are unacceptable at all times. - Advocate that their children attend class regularly, arrive at school on time and do their home-work. - Attend school events, support the school and stay in contact with school staff. - Help their children develop positive attitudes towards school and respect for the staff and school property. - Encourage the peaceful resolution of conflict.
+Discourage violent or aggressive behaviour to solve a problem. - Communicate regularly with the school and advocate for their child's success. - Try to solve any concerns with the child's teacher.